February 25, 2021 · 7 min read

 No matter if you are working on a new skyscraper, remodeling a house or building a factory - the biggest issue for all construction businesses is always the same: how can I manage my crew workload and keep everyone up to date with their schedule when they work on site?

 Do you feel the same pain?
-Then, this article will come in handy to give you more ideas on how to coordinate your crew on the fly.
+Then, this article will come in handy to give you more ideas on how to coordinate your crew on the fly, and explain the basics of construction scheduling.

 As a project manager you need to plan work and make sure it’s done on time.
 Sounds easier than it really is?